kamranmuazzam/aca-demia/pages/Stages of Labor.md

 				- ((67149b3a-a6bd-4f97-8e41-393564bd0b0f))
 				  logseq.order-list-type:: number
 - # Stage Three of Labor

-  definition:: Delivery of fetus to delivery of placenta duration:: 15 minutes start-event:: expulsion of the fetus from the birth canal end-event:: expulsion of the placenta and membranes (afterbirths)
+  duration:: 15 minutes
+  start-event:: expulsion of the fetus from the birth canal end-event:: expulsion of the placenta and membranes (afterbirths)
+	- #definition Delivery of fetus to delivery of placenta
 	- ### Complications #obspw #obspc
 		- Postpartum hemorrhage
 		  logseq.order-list-type:: number